-- Prepare the patient and place the NIBP cuff as instructed in 9.6 Preparing for NIBP Measurement. - 2.
+- 1. Prepare the patient and place the NIBP cuff as instructed in 9.6 Preparing for NIBP Measurement. - 2.
 Swipe on the NIBP area to the left or right to switch to BP averaging screen. - 3.
-Select ( to set the patient position and measurement site. - - The monitor starts the first measurement immediately or after the set delay.
-For details, see 9.9.4.1 Setting the Delay before Starting the First Measurement. - After the first measurement, the monitor automatically takes several times of BP measurement (see 9.9.4.2 Setting the Number of Measurement) at the set interval (see 9.9.4.3 Setting Time between Readings). - At the completion of automatic measurement, select Return to check the readings of each measurement and the averaged BP values.
+Select (4) to set the patient position and measurement site. - 4.
+Select 🐁 to start the first measurement. - The monitor starts the first measurement immediately or after the set delay.
+For details, see 9.9.4.1 Setting the Delay before Starting the First Measurement. - ◆ After the first measurement, the monitor automatically takes several times of BP measurement (see 9.9.4.2 Setting the Number of Measurement) at the set interval (see 9.9.4.3 Setting Time between Readings). - 5.
+At the completion of automatic measurement, select Return to check the readings of each measurement and the averaged BP values.
 9.9.4 Changing BP Averaging Settings